 This course will explore the role of psychology as it relates to criminal behavior.
 Various topics of criminal psychology will be explored that include forensic psychology, exploring criminal behavior and criminal profiling, understanding maladaptive behavior, and criminal law.
-Prerequisite: PSY 101.
+Prerequisite: PSY 101 or consent of instructor.

-PSY 420 Practicum in Addictions Counseling I
+PSY 420 Addictions Counseling Internship I

 Through work in an approved addictions based, supervised placement setting, students are provided an opportunity to become acquainted with the application of theories, principles, and empirical findings in the area of addictions counseling.
 Students will be required to participate in 175 hours of supervised field experience.
-Prerequisite: PSY 101.
+Prerequisite: PSY 340.

-PSY 430 Practicum in Addictions Counseling II
+PSY 430 Addictions Counseling Internship II

 Through continued work in an approved addictions based, supervised placement setting, students are provided an opportunity to become acquainted with the application of theories, principles, and empirical findings in the area of addictions counseling.
 Students will be required to participate in 175 hours of supervised field experience.
-Prerequisite: PSY 101.
+Prerequisite: PSY 420.